manimovassagh/RestAppJavaDeployed/README.md

 Because of deploy Problem of Heroku with Java 11 i have downgraded my java Version to 8. if you want you can Easy change the version in Maven xml file.
 ToDO some more static Data
+I will add an ArrayList Hardcode for HomePage